rejunity/tt05-rule110/README.md

    ______/00001101\_______/00000111\______/00000000\_
               ^                ^
               |                |
-          values read here represent
-       the state of the autamaton within
+	     these are the expected values on
-    the 10 cycles of execution after RESET
+	        the 10th cycle after RESET

       ____
       HALT  - halt automata, inverted